Skip to main content

 As a Source Database

-1. Log in to SQL Server Management Studio or SQL cmd as a sysadmin (for example, sa).
+1. Log in to SQL Server Management Studio or sqlcmd with administrator privileges (e.g., sa).

 GO